Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

-# Smart Metering Data Governance: Managing Quality, Privacy And Trust In Energy Data **Next Project**
+# Smart Metering Data Governance: Managing Quality, Privacy And Trust In Energy Data (CURRENTLY WORKING ON THIS)
 ## By Jolly Madamedon (Case Study Sourced From the British Academy and the Royal Society)

 # Introduction & Context